Majete Wildlife Reserve is located in the Lower Shire Valley at the southernmost section of Africa’s Great Rift Valley in Malawi.

 In addition, the Reserve was subject to widespread logging, human encroachment and intensive fishing.

 In 2003, African Parks Network was mandated by the Malawi Department of National Parks and Wildlife to take on responsibility for the rehabilitation, development and management of Majete Wildlife Reserve.
 Between 2003 and 2017 over 2,900 animals of 13 different animal species from Malawi, Zambia and South Africa were re-introduced, restoring it to Malawi’s only Big Five Game Reserve.
 Majete is a prime wildlife destination in Malawi attracting around 8,500 visitors a year.

-As part of this programme, AP has now partnered with GCF to (re)introduce a 14th species to Majete Wildlife Reserve: giraffe!
+As part of this programme, GCF partnered with African Parks Network to first assess the current conservation status of giraffe in Malawi which then was used to inform (re)introduction of South African giraffe (G. g. giraffa) into Majete Wildlife Reserve.
 In one of the farthest road translocations for this species, giraffe were transported over 2,500km to establish a new and largest population of giraffe in Malawi.
+In total, 13 giraffe were (re)introduced to Majete in late 2018.
 Read more about Operation Kadyamsonga (kadyamsonga means giraffe in Chichewa, a local vernacular) in this report.